Physician Assistant Studies, M.S.

 - Academic record that includes a strong emphasis on science and mathematics

-- Minimum grade of B- in all prerequisite courses, which may be taken up to two times to achieve the required score.
-Pass grades earned during the spring 2020 semester meet this GPA threshold and are transferrable to NYIT.
+- Minimum grade of B in all prerequisite courses, which may be taken up to two times to achieve the required score.
+Pass grades are only acceptable if earned during the Spring 2020 semester.

 - You must have no more than four outstanding prerequisites by the application deadline; only two of the four outstanding courses may be completed in the final spring semester.